About Us » The Benefits of Girls-only

 A compelling collection of quotes from a range of recent research studies about the benefits of girls-only education produced by the National Coalition of Girls’ Schools (NCGS in the USA) which is a leading advocate for girls’ education.

 Girls' schools regularly punch above their weight in national exams and dominate the top of the exam results league tables.
-In 2014 and 2013 Girls' School Association schools accounted for a disproportionately large share of the top grades in sciences, mathematics and languages.
+Girls' School Association schools accounted for a disproportionately large share of the top grades in sciences, mathematics and languages.

 Freedom from stereotypes